-The spurn seemed to have a profoundly devastating impact on Jardel, who was also dealing with the trauma of the collapse of his marriage to wife Karen.
+The spurn seemed to have a profoundly devastating impact on Jardel, who was also dealing with the trauma of the collapse of his marriage.
 What more did he have to do to earn the recognition his goalscoring feats deserved?
-A prospective transfer to one of Europe’s big leagues once again failed to materialise, with both Barcelona and Real Betis baulking at Sporting’s £10 million valuation of the player – a figure that now seems absurdly low for a player of Jardel’s reputation and goalscoring quality.
+A prospective transfer to one of Europe’s big leagues once again failed to materialise, with both Barcelona and Real Betis baulking at Sporting’s £10m valuation of the player – a figure that now seems absurdly low for a player of Jardel’s reputation and goalscoring quality.
 Traumatised by the stasis in his career, Jardel fled Sporting entirely in September of 2002.
 “I never want to play for Sporting or in Portugal again,” he declared in a statement from Brazil.

 Sporting were initially sympathetic to the player’s fragile mental state, allowing him to stay temporarily in Brazil on the condition that they receive a medical certificate from Jardel each month, however they quickly lost patience when the certificates stopped arriving.
 When they responded by suspending his wages, the troubled striker requested the termination of his contract with the club on the grounds that he was not being paid.